lifaon74/rx-dom/examples/tutoral.md

 #### Step 4 - create your component

-`rx-dom` components are simply [custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) with a decorator to initialize them properly:
+`rx-dom` components are simply [custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) with a decorator to initialize them:

 - it registers the component (tag-name)
 - it awaits on the component template and style, and then injects them